ApolloAuto/apollo/docs/09_Decider/open_space_decider.md

                                 std::vector<std::vector<common::math::Vec2d>>
                                 *const roi_parking_boundary);
     ```
-2. By calling ```formulateboundaryconstraints()``` to gather vertice needed by warm start and distance approach, then transform vertices into the form of Ax > b.
+2. By calling ```FormulateBoundaryConstraints()``` to gather vertices needed by warm start and distance approach, then transform vertices into the form of Ax > b.

 ```cpp
     bool FormulateBoundaryConstraints(